Georg Donatus, Hereditary Grand Duke of Hesse

 Georg Donatus, Hereditary Grand Duke of Hesse (Georg Donatus Wilhelm Nikolaus Eduard Heinrich Karl, 8 November 1906 – 16 November 1937) was the first child of Ernest Louis, Grand Duke of Hesse, and his second wife, Princess Eleonore of Solms-Hohensolms-Lich.
-He was a nephew of Empress Alexandra and Emperor Nicholas II of Russia.
+He was a nephew of Empress Alexandra and Emperor Nicholas II of Russia, as well as a great-grandson of Queen Victoria of the United Kingdom.

 Marriage and children

-On 2 February 1931, at Darmstadt, Georg, a great-grandson of Queen Victoria, married his first cousin once removed, Princess Cecilie of Greece and Denmark, daughter of Prince Andrew of Greece and Denmark and Princess Alice of Battenberg (and thus a sister of Prince Philip of Greece and Denmark (later Prince Philip, Duke of Edinburgh), a great-great-granddaughter of Queen Victoria and Prince Albert.
+On 2 February 1931, at Darmstadt, Georg Donatus, a great-grandson of Queen Victoria, married his first cousin once removed, Princess Cecilie of Greece and Denmark, daughter of Prince Andrew of Greece and Denmark and Princess Alice of Battenberg, sister of Prince Philip, Duke of Edinburgh, and great-great-granddaughter of Queen Victoria and Prince Albert.
 The couple had four children:

 On 1 May 1937 Georg Donatus and Princess Cecilie both joined the Nazi Party.

 Death

-In October 1937, Georg Donatus' father, Grand Duke Ernst Ludwig of Hesse, died.
-A few weeks after the funeral, the new Grand Duke's younger brother, Prince Louis, was due to be married to the Hon.
+In October 1937, Georg Donatus's father, Grand Duke Ernest Louis of Hesse, died.

+A few weeks after the funeral, his younger brother, Prince Louis, was due to be married to the Hon.
 Margaret Geddes, daughter of Lord Geddes.
-On 16 November 1937, Georg Donatus, Cecilie, their two young sons, Georg's mother Grand Duchess Eleonore, the children's nurse, a family friend, a pilot and two crewmen, flew from Darmstadt bound for the United Kingdom, where Prince Louis was due to be married.
-The Junkers Ju-52 aeroplane hit a factory chimney near Ostend and crashed into flames, killing all those on board.
-Cecilie was heavily pregnant with her fourth child at the time of the crash, and the remains of the newborn baby were found in the wreckage, indicating that Cecilie had gone into labour during the flight; the Belgian inquiry into the crash suggested that the pilot was attempting to land in Ostend despite the poor weather conditions because of the birth.
+On 16 November 1937, Georg Donatus, Cecilie, their two young sons, Georg's mother Grand Duchess Eleonore, the children's nurse, a family friend, a pilot, and two crewmen, took off in a Sabena Junkers Ju 52 aeroplane from Darmstadt, bound for the United Kingdom, where the marriage ceremony of Prince Louis would take place.
+The aeroplane hit a factory chimney near Ostend, in Belgium, and crashed, bursting into flames and killing everyone on board.
+Cecilie was in an advanced state of pregnancy with their fourth child at the time of the crash.
+The remains of the newborn baby were found in the wreckage, indicating that Cecilie had gone into labour during the flight.
+The inquiry by the Belgian authorities into the crash suggested that, because of the birth, the pilot was attempting to land at the Stene aerodrome in Ostend despite poor weather conditions.